JACQUELINE BOND

 In my head, I conceded we all do it – the not-having-so-many-things thing – at least part-time when we go on holiday, especially when camping, or even when we leave the house.
 Yet monks have a backup when they evacuate the material world, and that's meditation, or some selection of gods.
 As do we, when we return home.

-Yet so much of her life had been spent building up a stack of allegedly improving items that to boldly go without them was one step too far.
-Without realising it, she transported herself into a new world without having walked out the front gate.
-In the process, she lost a lot of herself; memories she didn’t know that only objects could now retrieve.
+Yet she spent so much of her life building up a stack of allegedly improving items that to boldly go without them was one step too far.
+She transported herself into a new world without walking out the front gate without realising it.
+In the process, she lost a lot of herself; memories she didn't know that only objects could now retrieve.

 No matter.
 Out of sight, out of mind.
 Besides, within a week, a new set of pseudo-possessions arrived in the form of two-and-a-half dozen seed packets.
 Grappling with the unwieldy bundle of cardboard boxes that had escorted the tiny seeds to our address, I levered open the bin.